gui88Abreu/envcanlib/README.md

         path : string, optional

-            Path to store the data in the machine.
+            Path to save the data in the disk.
 The default directory is the root directory.

         dataFormat: string, optional

-            'default' means that it will be stored one file for each ID in IDs. 'oneFile' means that one file containing all pulled information will be stored.
+            'default' means that it will be saved one file for each ID in IDs. 'oneFile' means that one file containing all pulled information will be saved.

         continuous: bool, optional

-            If True all information between start and end will be pulled, otherwise it will be pulled just the information between start month and end month since start year until end year.
+            If True all information between start and end will be pulled, otherwise it will be pulled just the information between start month and end month from start year until end year.
+            For instance, if start = (2014,5) and end = (2015,7) and continuous = False, then it will be pulled just the months 5,6 and 7 of 2014 and 2015.
+If continuous = True, all the data between March 2014 and July 2015 will be pulled.
+            This can be useful if it is desired to have slices of a period of time.

         metaData: pandas.DataFrame, optional